-At Atlas, we believe all students shall come to school in a comfortable manner that allows them to be authentic in who they are, while also making their school environment more conducive to learning and playing.
-School uniforms reduce economic and social barriers between young people.
-They also provide a sense of belonging and create the opportunity for all to be included.
-Atlas students wear uniforms so they are more focused on expressing themselves through their personalities and school work, rather than their outward appearance.
+Atlas students wear school uniforms for a variety of reasons.
+Uniforms can reduce economic barriers for some families.
+Students are more focused on expressing themselves through their personalities, rather than their outward appearance when in uniform.
+Uniforms also help students stand out of the crowd so that they can be easily recognizable when they are off campus on an expedition.
 Students are required to wear a branded Atlas polo shirt or branded Atlas T-shirt purchased from the school or from the online store.
-The online store can be accessed through the Atlas website under the "Families" tab.
+The online store can be accessed through the Atlas website under the "Families" tab, but is only open a few times a year.
 Branded sweatshirts are also available if students would like to wear an additional layer.
-Students must wear khaki bottoms- shorts, skirts, jumpers, or pants.
+Students must wear khaki bottoms-shorts, skirts, jumpers, or pants.
 The khaki bottoms do not need to be purchased through Atlas.
 Students can wear closed-toed shoes of their choice.
-Questions about obtaining uniforms should be directed to Heather Fitzsimmons, our Director of Support Services.
-You can email Heather at: heather.fitzsimmons@atlaspublic.org